VinodSingh07/Auth-Project-MERN-JWT-/README.md

+👉 So in short:
+We built a full authentication system with signup, login, JWT token storage, protected routes, logout, and reset password, using MERN stack + JWT in a secure and scalable way.

 🔐 Authentication Project (Summary)

 We built a complete authentication system step by step with React frontend + Express backend + MongoDB + JWT.